newtang/newtang.github.io/_drafts/boardgames-2020.markdown

 Kingdomino
 Each player takes turns getting square tiles and building their 5x5 kingdom in front of them.
 Really clever competitive strategy/puzzle game.

+Clank
+Clank is a fascinating mix of dungeon crawler and deck building like Dominion.
+While building a deck, you travel a dungeon in search of treasure and fighting enemies.
+My only gripe is that the artwork isn't as strong as other games, and it gives it a chaotic, messy look.

+Captain Sonar
+Ideally, Captain Sonar is a 4 vs 4 game where each team navigates their submarine and tries to blow up their opponent.
+There's a turn-by-turn mode and a realtime mode.
+It can get stressful, especially in realtime.
+Definitely worth trying, but the game is a bit weaker when you have fewer than 8 people; players have to handle more than one role, which are already demanding enough.

 Pandemic Legacy Season 2!